JuanchoGithub/Star-Trek-Exploration/README.md

 *   **Effective Range:** Sector-wide (Slow travel time)
 *   **Energy Cost:** None (Consumes ammunition)
 *   **Damage Profile:** Base 90.
 Heavily mitigated by shields.
 *   **Tactical Notes:** A brute-force weapon favored by Klingons.
 It is slow and relatively easy to intercept, but will inflict catastrophic damage if it connects with a depleted shield facing.
-Can be destroyed by asteroids.
+It offers no special properties beyond sheer destructive power.

 ### Defensive Systems